cpske/ISP/review/review-answers.md

 8. Deployment for development and production are different.
 How should we separate the source code for these two cases?
    - Keep development and production code as similar as possible.
 Vary only the config.
-   *This is consistent with the recommendation to have only one code base.*
+   *This is related to the recommendation to have only one code base.*

 9. In a web app using an MVC design, where should we put application logic, such as computing total votes in a poll?
    - The models